Frank VanderSloot

 Frank Leonard VanderSloot (born August 14, 1948) is an American entrepreneur, radio network owner, rancher, and political campaign financier.
-He is the founder and chief executive officer of Melaleuca, Inc. His other business interests include the Riverbend Ranch and Riverbend Communications.
+He is the founder and former chief executive officer of Melaleuca, Inc. His other business interests include the Riverbend Ranch and Riverbend Communications.
 VanderSloot also serves on the board of directors and executive board of the U.S. Chamber of Commerce.
 In 2011, The Land Report listed him as the nation's 92nd largest landowner.
 In 2017, Forbes listed VanderSloot as the richest person in Idaho and the 302nd wealthiest American with a net worth of $2.7 billion.

 VanderSloot served as a national finance co-chair for Mitt Romney's presidential campaigns in 2008 and 2012.
 He contributed $1.1 million and helped to raise between $2 million and $5 million for Romney's 2012 campaign.
 He is a significant financial contributor to Republican presidential candidates and Idaho political campaigns.
 He has also paid for advertising in opposition to several Idaho Democratic political candidates.

 VanderSloot is the primary financier of the American Heritage Charter School in Idaho Falls.

 Early life and education

 VanderSloot was born on August 14, 1948, to Peter Francis (Frank) VanderSloot (1913–1982) and Margaret May Christensen Sindberg-Woodley VanderSloot (1915–2004).
-The family lived in Sheridan, Wyoming and Hardin, Montana before moving in 1949 to Cocolalla, Idaho, where they lived on a ranch.
+The family lived in Sheridan, Wyoming, and Hardin, Montana, before moving in 1949 to Cocolalla, Idaho, where they lived on a ranch.
 The elder VanderSloot worked as a painter for the Northern Pacific Railway.

 Frank VanderSloot graduated from Sandpoint High School in 1966.
 At the age of 16, he joined the Church of Jesus Christ of Latter-day Saints (LDS Church), and later studied at Brigham Young University in Provo, Utah, where he worked and lived as a cleaner at a laundromat.
 After two semesters, he left school to serve a two-and-a-half-year LDS Mission in the Netherlands.
 Following his mission, he earned an associate's degree in business at Ricks College in Rexburg, Idaho.
 He then returned to Brigham Young University, where he earned a bachelor's degree in marketing in 1972.